bdlm/cast/README.md

 ## What is Cast?

-`cast` is a library to convert between different data types in a straightforward and predictable way.
+`cast` is a library to easily convert between different data types in a straightforward and predictable way.

 `cast` provides a generic function to easily convert both simple types (number to a string, interface to a bool, etc.) and complex types (slice to map, any to func() any, any to chan any, etc.).
 Cast does this intelligently when an obvious conversion is possible and logically when a conversion requires a predictable measurable process, such as casting a bool to a channel or a struct to a map.
 It doesn’t make any assumptions about how types should be converted but follows simple predictable rules.

 For example you can only cast a string to an int when it is a string representation of a number, such as `"6.789"`.
 In a case like this, a reliable predictable rule converts that value to `int(6)` by converting it to a `float64` and calling `math.Floor()`.
 The reason it does not round is because there is no integer that is almost `7`, but there __is__ a `6` which can be contained within the original `float64`.

-`cast` is meant to simplify consumption of untyped or poorly typed data by removing all the boilerplate you would otherwise write for each use-case.
+`cast` is meant to simplify consumption of untyped or inconveniently / poorly typed data by removing all the boilerplate you would otherwise write for each use-case.
 [More about `cast`](ABOUT.md).

 ## Why use Cast?